First-Time Home Buyers Guide

 - Do you have enough money to cover the 3.5% of closing costs?

-If you are interested in an Adjustable Rate Mortgage (ARM), you should look for the best one available.
+If you’re interested in an Adjustable Rate Mortgage (ARM), you should look for the best one available.
 With a good ARM, your interest rate and monthly payment will adjust at the same time.
 This should ensure that your interest rate does not affect your monthly payment.
 However, if the interest rate does affect your payment, it will be reflected in the overall amount of your loan balance.

 You should try to get pre-approved for your mortgage loan.
-If several people are looking at the same house, you will have an advantage.
+If several people are looking at the same house, you’ll have an advantage.
 A pre-qualification letter is required when making an offer.
 You will also know whether it is feasible for you to purchase a house.
 This will save you time and heartache if you find out later that you will not be approved for a loan.

 Please fill out the form above and somebody from our team will be in contact with you as soon as possible.
 We’d be happy to discuss your needs to know how to best serve you.